 Project Timelines

-The following dates have been established as milestones for this RFP.
-ICANN reserves the right to modify or change this timeline at any time as necessary.
+The following dates have been established as milestones for this solicitation.
+The SSR2-RT reserves the right to modify or change this timeline at any time as necessary.
 All responses (including proposals, supporting documentation, questions, etc.) must be submitted via the ICANN Sourcing Tool.
 See the Instructions document for further details.
 Access to the ICANN Sourcing Tool may be obtained by sending a request to <mailing list TBD>.

 RFP Process, including contracting: